-As the wide array of amicus briefs from religious individuals and organizations in this case demonstrates, people of faith have many and varied beliefs about gender dysphoria and transgender individuals.
-All have the right to make their voices heard before governmental bodies, as the people in Gloucester County did at school-board meetings.
+As the wide array of amicus briefs from religious individuals and organizations filed in this case-both in this Court and in the Supreme Court demonstrates, people of faith have many and varied beliefs about gender dysphoria and transgender individuals.
+All have the right to make their voices heard before governmental bodies, as the people in Gloucester County did at Board meetings.
 But the First Amendment flatly forbids official preferences for some faiths over others.
 See, e.g., Epperson v.
 Arkansas, 393 U.S. 97, 104 (1968); Larson v.
 Valente, 456 U.S. 228, 244-246 (1982).

-To the extent, therefore, that a governmental entity acts to ameliorate offense to the religious beliefs of some citizens at the expense of others, its actions raise serious First Amendment concerns in at least two respects.
+To the extent, therefore, that a governmental entity acts to ameliorate offense to the religious beliefs of some citizens at the expense of the rights of others, its actions raise serious First Amendment concerns in at least two respects.
 First, if official action was undertaken to cater to certain religious views, beliefs, or preferences, the act has an impermissible religious purpose.
-And second, to the extent that government seeks to accommodate the religious beliefs and religious exercise of some persons by imposing the burdens and costs of that religious exercise on others, the action far exceeds what the Free Exercise Clause mandates or even allows-once again violating the Establishment Clause.
+And second, to the extent that the government seeks to accommodate the religious beliefs and religious exercise of some persons by imposing the burdens and costs of that religious exercise on others, the action far exceeds what the Free Exercise Clause mandates and instead violates the Establishment Clause.

 1. "When the government acts with the ostensible and predominant purpose of advancing religion, it violates th[e] central Establishment Clause value of official religious neutrality, there being no neutrality when the government's ostensible object is to take sides."
-McCreary County. v.
+McCreary Cty. v.
 ACLU of Ky., 545 U.S. 844, 860 (2005).
-Hence, this Court has consistently required that governmental action must have a preeminently secular purpose.
-Ibid.
+Hence, the Supreme Court has consistently required that governmental action must have a preeminently secular purpose.
+Id.

-The public comments at the school-board meetings included passionate religious arguments for refusing to respect the gender identity of transgender students.
-Under these circumstances, were a governmental actor-whether a school board or a court-to consider "catering to community concerns" as potential justification for the policy, serious Establishment Clause questions would arise.
-For when the government acts to satisfy the religious preferences of a certain segment of constituents, over the objections of others, there is strong reason to conclude that the express religious purpose of the favored constituents should be imputed to the government.
-See, e.g., Epperson, 393 U.S. at 107 (Arkansas law restricting the teaching of evolution could not constitutionally be justified as merely acceding to "the religious views of some of [Arkansas'] citizens" because "the state has no legitimate interest in protecting any or all religions from views distasteful to them.") (quoting Joseph Burstyn, Inc. v.
-Wilson, 343 U.S. 495, 505 (1952)).
-The same is true under the Equal Protection Clause.
-See, e.g., Cleburne, 473 U.S. at 448 ("[T]he City may not avoid the strictures of [the Equal Protection] Clause by deferring to the wishes or objections of some fraction of the body politic."); Palmore, 466 U.S. at 433.10
+The public comments at the Board meetings included passionate religious arguments for refusing to respect the gender identity of transgender students.
+Under these circumstances, were a governmental actor-whether a school board or a court-to consider catering to community concerns as potential justification for the policy, serious Establishment Clause questions would arise.
+That is because, when the government acts to satisfy the religious preferences of a certain segment of constituents over the objections of others, there is strong reason to conclude that the express religious purpose of the favored constituents should be imputed to the government.
+See, e.g., Epperson, 393 U.S. at 107 (Arkansas law restricting teaching of evolution could not constitutionally be justified as merely acceding to "the religious views of some of [Arkansas'] citizens" because "the state has no legitimate interest in protecting any or all religions from views distasteful to them") (quoting Joseph Burstyn, Inc. v.
+Wilson, 343 U.S. 495, 505 (1952)).8 The same is